In this activity, you will become more familiar with a traditional story and how to answer questions about it.

-If you reach a word with a capital letter that you don't understand, it will be the name of something/ someone, move on.
+If you reach a word with a capital letter that you don't understand, it will be the name of something or someone... so you should move on.

-If you reach a word you don't know the meaning of, read around the sentence for clues to help you to understand it.
+If you reach a word you don't understand, try reading the sentence around it for clues to help you.

-When you are asked to give evidence in an answer, always use words/ key phrases from the text to back up your opinion.
+When you are asked to give evidence in an answer, always use words or key phrases from the text to back up your opinion.

-You don't have to answer the questions in order, if you find a tricky one, just move on, you can always return to it later!
+You don't have to answer the questions in order.
+If you find a tricky one, just move on as you can always return to it later!

 Remember that reading comprehension is not a memory test, all of the information you need to answer the question will be within the text.